Ansh-Arora-0512/BrainFunctional/README.md

 So let's jump into the syntax.

+By the way, if you haven't figured it out yet, the only reason I use the horrible name "BrainFunctional" is because [Brainfunc]([url](https://esolangs.org/wiki/Brainfunc)) and [Brainfunction]([url](https://github.com/ryanfox/brainfunction)) already exist.

 ## The Commands
-This table provides a very basic overview of the 12 commands involved (including the 8 commands from original brainfuck), so for a more in-depth guide and in order to understand the exact behaviour of each command, keep reading.
+This table provides a very basic overview of the 14 commands involved (including the 8 commands from original brainfuck), so for a more in-depth guide and in order to understand the exact behaviour of each command, keep reading.

 Command | Description
 --- | ---